Get our independent lab tests, expert reviews and honest advice.

 How much should I pay for a balcony BBQ?

-Small barbecues usually retail from just under $200 to around $800.
-If you're paying a higher price, you should expect extra features like electronic gas ignition, fold-out side tables and a more solid construction.
+The small barbecues in our review range in price from under $200 to more than $1000.
+If you’re paying a higher price, you should expect extra features like electronic gas ignition, fold-out side tables and a more solid construction.

-There's a range of different features that can account for a hefty price tag, and you may find the bargain barbecue doesn't last as long as a pricier model.
-Look for a barbecue with a solid construction that uses quality materials, as it'll be out in the elements and will need protection.
+There’s a range of different features that can account for a hefty price tag, and you may find a bargain barbecue doesn’t last as long as a pricier model.

 “Barbecues are one of those appliances that I find you generally get what you pay for,” says CHOICE’s expert barbecue tester Fiona Mair.